 A chance encounter with a priest at the start of the story changes Alinor’s life, providing new possibilities for both her and her children.
 Her gifted son Rob may be able to advance his studies with the priest while her ambitious daughter Alys determines to marry the heir to a prosperous local farm.

 Even if my description sounds a bit mundane, I found the story mostly riveting, with a couple of dramatic twists near the end that were unexpected, and a cliffhanger ending.
 Plus, I learned more about the daily lives of women during this period, the small-minded suspicions imposed on a single mother (especially one with beauty), and the ways that fortune and chance can impact lives for both good and ill.
 I simply can’t wait for the next installment.

 More about the author.

-You may be interested in my reviews of other books by Philippa Gregory:
+You may be interested in my reviews of the other books in the Fairmile series:

 Or, reviews of some other books by Philippa Gregory: